dimgel/check-link-consistency/README.md

 * Analyzes optional dependencies (downloads but **NOT** installs) to exclude them from reported errors.

-* Has config file.
-There you can add more directories to scan for bins & libs, add library search path for packages or files.
+* Has [config  file](src/etc/check-link-consistency.conf.sample) where you can add more directories to scan for bins & libs, add library search path for packages or files.
 Together with optdeps analysis it makes "your system is consistent" outcome reachable.

 * Really fast.
 Without optdeps analysis (i.e. with `-O` option, pretty useless mode) on my system with warm disk cache it takes 0.35s against 3m10s for `findbrokenpkgs`.